jzbor/moonwm/README.md

 Once you press one of the blocks the statuscmd script will be called with `action` as its first parameter.
 The according mouse button will be set as `$BUTTON` and the block number as `$STATUSCMDN`.

-The standard MoonWM status interface also includes the `update` parameter, which tells the bar to immediatly refresh.
+The standard MoonWM status interface also includes the `update` parameter, which tells the bar to immediately refresh.
 `status` as first parameter prints out the current statusline to stdout.